 This Firecracker Salmon is easy to whip up!
 It tastes so delicious, also, with a little bit of spice and sweet, caramelized on the top and bottom, and flaky and delicate on the inside.

 I served this to my kids recently and they loved it.
 I told them I had slaved over it for hours, haha!
+This dish is so easy!
 Anyway, I was happy that they enjoyed it.
-We served it with Gluten Free Rice Noodles and Vegetables (with Shrimp added in), steamed white rice, and sauteed green beans with bamboo shoots and garlic.
+We served it with Gluten Free Rice Noodles and Vegetables (with Shrimp added in), steamed white rice, and sautéed green beans with bamboo shoots and garlic.

 Firecracker Salmon (Gluten Free)